tisonspieces/www-site/blog/a-recap-of-apache-opendal-becoming-tlp.md

 }
 ```

-As you can see, the API for reading and writing data is carefully designed.
-Users can access data stored on different services by simply modifying the configuration constructor of the Operator, without the need to modify any code for the concrete read and write operations.
+As you can see, the API for reading and writing data is thoughtfully designed.
+Users can access data stored on different services by simply modifying the configuration constructor of the Operator, without the need to modify any code for the specific read and write operations.

 <!-- truncated -->